angusmoore/arphit/README.md

 library(arphit)
 ```

 The second step is to get some data.
-Your data must be a `ts` object.
+The easiest way to plot is to have your data as `ts` object.
+(However, `tibble`s and `data.frame`s are also supported, and you can plot non-time-series graphs too).
 For these simple examples, we'll randomly construct three years worth of quarterly time series data, starting from Q1 2000:
 ```
 T <- 12
 data <- ts(data.frame(x1 = rnorm(T), x2 = rnorm(T), x3 = rnorm(T, sd = 10), x4 = rnorm(T, sd = 5)), start = c(2000,1), frequency = 4)